 Cybersecurity analysts have recently discovered a malevolent new form of trojan malware called PyXie RAT.
 It’s a product of a sophisticated cybercriminal network that targets healthcare and educational organizations.
 The malware gives attackers significant control of Windows operating systems.
-It allows hackers not only to monitor activity but also steal data and make system changes.
+It allows hackers to monitor activity and steal data and make system changes.

 Continue reading to learn more about the PyXie RAT trojan and how users can protect themselves from it and similar cyber threats.